Khatam University

 Khatam University (Persian: دانشگاه خاتم, romanized: Dāneshgāh-e Khātam) is a private, non-profit higher education institution based in Tehran, Iran.
 Founded as the Khatam Non-Governmental Higher Education Institute, the institution awards undergraduate, graduate and doctoral degrees across fields including engineering, sciences, medicine, management and the humanities.
-The university operates under the supervision of Iran’s Ministry of Science, Research and Technology and emphasises applied research, industry collaboration and professional training.
+The university operates under the full accreditation of Iran’s Ministry of Science, Research and Technology and emphasises applied research, industry collaboration and professional training.

 History

 Khatam University traces its origins to a privately organised higher education institute which began admitting graduate students in the biological sciences in the 1990s.
 Over subsequent decades the institute expanded both its academic offerings and institutional structure, reorganising into the current university and establishing faculties, research centres and conference programmes.
 The university’s governance has included a board of trustees made up of prominent academics, physicians and industry figures.

 Campus and facilities

 The university’s principal campus is located in Tehran and includes teaching buildings, research laboratories, a central library, conference facilities and services for students and staff.
 Khatam hosts national and international conferences and maintains laboratories and applied research units intended to facilitate technology transfer and industry partnerships.